 I’ve loved music since ever since I can remember.
-At a very young age I’d be sat in front of my parents hi-fi with headphones on, listening to ELO, The Beach Boys, and Carpenters whilst they would be watching TV.
+At a very young age I’d be sat in front of my parents hi-fi with headphones on, listening to ELO, Blondie, The Beach Boys, Carpenters and more whilst they would be watching TV.
 With my older brother blasting out AC/DC, Thin Lizzy and Deep Purple in his bedroom, it was just a matter of time before the music bug really bit me.

 I come from a musical family.
 My father played keyboards in bands supporting the likes of The Kinks and so it felt natural when I was 14 to want to learn guitar and join a band.
 As no-one wanted to play bass guitar, I quickly realised that this would became my weapon of choice.

 Over the years I played in various bands and made good friends who’ve helped me along this journey.
 It was during the 1990’s and success seemed to be evading me (though there were highlights like playing the Marquee Club).
 At the age of 26, I was disillusioned life wasn’t going as well as I’d hoped it would and my passion for performing in bands was fading.
 So I quit.
 I cut my hair, I went "back to school" to study, gaining qualifications and eventually finding employment with a large international company.
 Working my way up through the ranks to Service Delivery Management, I realised my strengths lay in effective communication, building relationships and giving the best possible customer service.
 Working with big corporate clients in London and across the country, I gained an abundance of work experience and new skills along the way.
 Little did I know just how important all this would be.